rewindio/github-action-terraform-aws/README.md

 ### State Unlock

-Sometimes state gets locked due to the terraform process ending abruptly (i.e user cancelation or a github runner issue)
+Sometimes state gets locked due to the terraform process ending abruptly (i.e user cancelation or a runner issue).

-This workflow attempts to unlock the state for all workspaces in the profile with the provided lock_id.
+This workflow attempts to "brute-force" unlock the state for all workspaces in the profile with the provided lock_id.

 ```yaml
 # .github/workflows/tf-state-ulnock.yml